top of page

 Let’s be honest: your job title might say CEO, but your calendar probably says something else.

 One day you’re troubleshooting a failed client payment.
-The next, you're chasing a vendor or updating a spreadsheet.
-And in between, you're still answering emails, approving designs, and pushing projects over the finish line.
+The next, you're chasing a vendor or updating a spreadsheet, and in between, you're still answering emails, approving designs, and pushing business operations support over the finish line.

 This is what we call the founder-firefighter trap.